 History & Mission

-Ohio University offers both a professional program, which began in 1972 and a post-professional program, which started in 1977.
-The long and storied history of athletic training at Ohio University has produced over 1000 alumni.
+Ohio University offers both a professional program, which began in 1972, and a Master's program, which started in 1977.
+The long and storied history of athletic training at Ohio University has produced over 1,000 alumni.
 The experiences students gain while at Ohio University impact their professional careers and make our graduates ready to practice on day one.

-The Ohio University Athletic Training Program centralizes our students’ intellectual, professional and personal development through mentored education and service to the campus and community.
-With research as its focus, the program instills evidence-based clinical practice with an emphasis on medically underserved and emerging practice settings.
+The Ohio University Athletic Training Program centralizes our students’ intellectual, professional, and personal development through mentored education and service to the campus and community.
+With research as its focus, the Ohio University Athletic Training Program instills evidence-based clinical practice with an emphasis on medically underserved and emerging practice settings.

 OHIO's program promotes high practice standards by providing quality classroom and clinical education experiences.
 The program also encourages student attendance at professional meetings and involvement with state, district, and national athletic training organizations.